 Sad and angry

-In an interview with Radio-Canada, he said he’s sad, frustrated and angry.
+In an interview with Radio-Canada, Pitre said he’s sad, frustrated and angry.

 “I can drive from Gatineau in nine hours to Pointe-à-la-Croix, but I can’t drive the last five minutes to get to my parents’ house.
 I don’t understand the logic.
-It just floors me,” he said.
+It just floors me.”

-On Thursday, during the New Brunswick government’s live-streamed COVID-19 update, Health Minister Dorothy Shephard was asked about whether there’s any way for Pitre to visit his father.
+On Thursday, during the government’s live-streamed COVID-19 update, Health Minister Dorothy Shephard was asked about whether there’s any way for Pitre to visit his father.

 “As of today, I’m not thinking that there’s a path, a clear path, here,” she said.

-Shephard encouraged him to follow the process that’s in place and submit an application, “and I’m sure that as soon as we can make a positive answer, we will.”
+Shephard encouraged him to follow the process that’s in place, submit an application, “and I’m sure that as soon as we can make a positive answer, we will.”